FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Estimating

 \subsection{The Evaluation Framework}

-In order to estimate the faithfulness of the generated answers (\ours), we introduce a novel framework to implement the scoring function $\mathcal{F}$.
+In order to estimate \ours of the generated answers, we introduce a novel framework to implement the scoring function $\mathcal{F}$.
 The framework comprises three key steps: descriptive sub-sentence identification, atomic fact generation, and fact verification, as depicted in Figure~\ref{fig:ours}.
-We introduce Recognizer, Dcomposer, and Verifier modules, to fulfill these steps, respectively.

-\paragraph{Descriptive Sub-sentence Identification.} Unlike LLMs, faithfulness in the context of LVLMs refers to the consistency between the input visual modality content and the generated answer.
-Notably, we focus on the contents that describe the input image objectively, as shown in Section~\ref{fig:prompt_des} of the Appendix.
-To accomplish this, our first step is to identify the descriptive sub-sentences within the answer by a recognizer, to obtain a more precise and fine-grained understanding of the hallucination.
+\paragraph{Descriptive Sub-sentence Identification.} Faithfulness in the context of LVLMs refers to the consistency between the input visual content and the generated answer.
+Notably, we focus on the details in the answer that describe the input image objectively, to obtain a more precise and fine-grained understanding of the hallucination.
+As shown in Figure~\ref{fig:hallucination}, only some sub-sentences (\ie those with the underline) from the answer require verification with the image input.
+Hence, we need to identify the descriptive sub-sentences from the answer using a recognizer.
+The sub-sentences denote the short sentences that are split by punctuation in the answer.

-We have observed that humans are capable of distinguishing descriptive sub-sentences from other sub-sentences (referred to as analytical sub-sentences) by analyzing the semantics of these answers generated by LVLMs.
-However, manually identifying descriptive sub-sentences within the answers is a resource-intensive process, requiring both time and human labor.
-To address this problem, we turn to LLM to implement the recognizer as a practical solution, since it has demonstrated remarkable text analysis capabilities across a wide range of natural language processing tasks~\cite{chatgpt}.
+Humans are capable of distinguishing descriptive sub-sentences from other contents (referred to as analytical sub-sentences) by analyzing the semantics of the answers generated by LVLMs.
+However, manually identifying descriptive sub-sentences is a resource-intensive process, requiring plenty of human labor.
+To address this problem, we turn to ChatGPT to implement the recognizer as a practical solution, since it has demonstrated remarkable semantics understanding capabilities across a wide range of natural language processing tasks~\cite{chatgpt}.
+Section~\ref{sec:42} shows that ChatGPT can achieve promising performance on this task.

-To be more specific, our approach first crafts a prompt $P$ that encompasses task instructions and in-context learning examples.
-This designed prompt is subsequently passed into the LLM, generating the recognized results, defined by the equation:

-where $\hat{A}$ signifies the generated result, from which we can extract all descriptive sub-sentences, denoted as $A'$.
+To be more specific, our approach first crafts a prompt $P$ that encompasses task instructions and $K_1$ in-context learning examples.
+We feed this designed prompt along with the to-be-processed answer $A$ into the ChatGPT, generating the recognized results, defined by the equation $\hat{A} = ChatGPT(A, P)$, where $\hat{A}=\{\{a_1,l_1\},\cdots,\{a_k,l_k\}\}$ signifies the generated result, in which the answer is split into sun-sentences $a$, and every sub-sentence is assigned a label $l$ (\ie descriptive or analytical).
+Then we extract all descriptive sub-sentences denoted as $A'=\{a'_1,\cdots,a'_t\}$.
 For a more comprehensive understanding of the specific prompt $P$ utilized in this process, please refer to Section~\ref{prompts} of the Appendix.